animal-tree/Writing-stuff/Stuff7-Consciousness.md

 From the representation composing those subparts, emerges human-like consciousness.

-And like axiomatic human consciousness, observing itself, so is the universe, composing greater singularized axioms of "I observe."
+And like the axiomatic human observing "it"-self, so is the universe, composing greater singularized emergent deductive complexities of I-observe-therefore-I-am consciousness.